westpa/westpa2_tutorials/M-WEM/README.md

 ```
 Relevant pre-print: https://doi.org/10.1101/2021.06.26.450057

 * This tutorial is under construction.
-Currently all analysis is in python scripts and has not been ported to jupyter notebook.

 ## Description
 This tutotorial covers M-WEM simulation for the gas phase Alanine dipeptide system described in the paper above.